Black Studies Heading link

-The Department of Black Studies “formerly known as African American Studies” at the University of Illinois at Chicago (UIC) provides a rich and challenging interdisciplinary undergraduate program that explores the histories and cultures, social and economic issues, and the political processes that have shaped the experiences of African-descended people in the Americas and around the world.
+The UIC Department of Black Studies, formerly known as the Department of African American Studies, provides a rich and challenging interdisciplinary undergraduate program that explores the histories and cultures, social and economic issues, and political processes that have shaped the experiences of African-descended people in the Americas and around the world.

 Our stellar faculty introduce students to historical and contemporary questions of race and racialization, cultural politics, and social justice from a variety of disciplines, including history, sociology, literature, music, political science, education, and criminology.
-Our undergraduates have the freedom to explore their interests while engaging the broad questions that shape the field of Black studies.
-With its urban location and commitment to community engagement, UIC’s Black Studies department offers an exciting opportunity for all students interested in examining the experiences of black communities in the US, Latin America, Africa, and the Caribbean.
+Our undergraduates have the freedom to explore their interests while engaging the broad questions that shape theﬁeld of Black studies.
+With its urban location and commitment to community engagement, the Black studies department offers an exciting opportunity for all students interested in examining the experiences of Black communities in the US, Latin America, Africa, and the Caribbean.